-I’m going to tell you what doomed the Bernie Sanders campaign.
-It wasn’t policy.
+I’m going to tell you what doomed the Bernie Sanders campaign, and it wasn’t policy.
 More than 50% of voters want Medicare for All.

-It wasn’t because he isn’t a Democrat.
+It wasn’t because he is not a Democrat.
 That’s not widely understood.

-Bernie Sanders has had the corner on young voters since 2016.
-Democratic voters forty and fifty years younger than the guy follow and adore him.
+Bernie Sanders has cornered the market on young voters since 2016.
+Democratic voters fifty and sixty years younger than the guy adore him.
 Almost worship him.
-But the young are not enough when it comes to Presidential elections.
+But young voters are not enough when it comes to Presidential elections.
 First, unlike Boomers and their parents, young voters are remarkably unreliable.
-They go to rallies but not to polls.
-Two, there just aren’t enough of them.
-Their numbers and behavior are overshadowed by older, more reliable voters.
-And it’s those voters, Boomers and their parents, whom political candidates need in order to win.
+They go to the rallies but not to the polls.
+Second, there just aren’t enough of them.
+The number of young voters is dramatically overshadowed by older, reliable voters.

-But older voters are suspicious of, and even fearful of, terms like “Revolution” and “Socialism,” and have been for as far back as the Cold War.
-It’s a red scare concern that was burned-into them when Boomers were the age Bernie’s youthful supporters are today.
-Still, Bernie could have overcome this.
+But older voters are suspicious of, even fearful of, terms like “Revolution” and “Socialism.”
+These words have been triggers for them for as far back as the Cold War.
+The Red Scare burned that into them when Boomers were still the age of Bernie’s youngest supporters.
+But Bernie could have overcome this.

 Bernie Sanders wants to be a socialist far more than he is a socialist.
-At heart he’s just a good old fashioned liberal, the boring old school vanilla kind of liberal that Boomers grew up hearing lauded by their Democratic elders and that they themselves once supported.
+At heart he’s just a good old fashioned liberal, the boring old school vanilla kind of liberal that Boomers heard lauded by their Democratic elders and that they themselves once supported.
 And that was the problem.

-What Bernie ignored as he clung to his revolutionary brand was that if you’re over fifty, like Boomers are, it was drilled into you as a child that Roosevelt saved America from the Republican-caused Great Depression.
+What Bernie ignored as he clung to his revolutionary brand was that if you’re over fifty, like Boomers are, it was drilled into you when you were still a child that Roosevelt saved America from the Republican-caused Great Depression.
 It’s for that reason that FDR is a god to older Democrats.
 His New Deal policies?
 They fit hand in glove with Bernie’s.
-If Bernie would have highlighted those connections instead of his “Revolution,” his policies would have been revealed to be extraordinarily familiar, even comforting, to the silver-haired set.
-And two generations of older Democratic voters could have been added to his youthful base.
-And that could have brought him close to the 50% of delegates he needed to win the nomination.
-Yet that, too, would not have been enough…
+If Bernie would have highlighted those connections instead of his “Revolution,” his policies would have been extraordinarily familiar — even comforting — to the silver-haired set, and two generations of older voters could have been added to his youthful base.
+That small shift would have almost certainly brought him close to the 51% of delegates he needed to win the nomination.
+Yet that wouldn’t have been enough.
+He also needed the heart of the Democratic Party: African-American voters.

-Lyndon Baines Johnson began Medicare.
-That alone demolishes the argument that MfA is pie-in-the-sky madness and bridges the divide between an iconic and historic President and left-of-center Bernie.
-But even more than Medicare, LBJ signed the Voting Rights Act.
-That was back in 1965 when Bernie was still getting himself arrested for protesting in the streets for civil rights — arrested as in there are police records, newspaper photos, even newspaper interviews!
-What other Democratic nominee could carry that kind of bonafides with older black voters?
-Hell, not even Harris or Booker have been arrested championing civil rights, and they’re African-American!
-And, yes, Biden stood respectfully at Obama’s side for eight years, but he first fought like hell opposing school busing, then wiped the floor with Anita Hill, and next championed the Clinton crime bill that unnecessarily incarcerated thousands of young African-American men.
-Joe was vulnerable on racial issues.
-Kamala Harris made that evident when she attacked him in the debates and raced to the top of the polls.
-But Bernie rarely touted his own civil rights history, at least not to the degree a politician needs to.
+One of those white protesters had been Bernie Sanders.
+In 1963, two years before the Civil Rights Act was signed, Bernie was arrested in Chicago for protesting against segregation — arrested as in there are police records, newspaper photos, even newspaper interviews!
+What other 2020 Democratic nominee offered that kind of bonafides with older black voters?
+Not even Harris or Booker, both black, have been arrested for championing Civil Rights!
+And while, yes, Biden stood respectfully at Obama’s side for eight years, he first fought like hell opposing school busing, then wiped the floor with Anita Hill, and capped it off by championing the Clinton crime bill that unnecessarily incarcerated thousands of young African-American men.
+Joe was vulnerable on racial issues as Kamala Harris made evident, and yet Bernie rarely mentioned his own history.
+Opportunity wasted.

 Most of us of a certain age want to be James Dean.
 We want to be rebels.
 So, apparently, does Bernie Sanders.
-But Bernie held onto “socialist” and “revolution” a little too long and failed to pursue older African-American voters in terms they would have readily related to.
+But Bernie held onto “socialist” and “revolution” a little too long and failed to sell his solidarity with older African-Americans in terms they would have related to.
 And that sucks for America far more than it sucks for him.
 Because we need Bernie.
 The man not the brand.